Braid: Weaving Symbolic and Neural Knowledge into Coherent Logical Explanations: Introduction and Related Work

-In recent times, there has been a growing interest in exploring neural-symbolic approaches such as Logic Tensor Networks (LTNs) \cite{Serafini2018}, which use distributed representations for logical symbols.
-For example, in LTNs, each constant is mapped to a real valued vector, each n-ary function is defined as a linear transform over its argument vectors, and predicates and clauses are associated with a 0-1 score (reflecting its truth value), computed by using a tensor network (where the inputs are the argument vectors).
-The representations are learned by optimizing for approximate satisfiability of the clauses in the KB.
-We share the same objective with such approaches, namely, overcoming the brittleness of standard reasoning algorithms using statistical methods and fuzzy reasoning.

-However, one concern with the LTN model is scalability, as each clause is trained using a separate tensor model.
-It is also unclear how much training data is needed to learn reliable representations.
-Finally, it is not clear how such a model can produce precise explanations/proofs for its final decisions, as the reasoning process becomes opaque.

-We take an alternate approach to combining neural-symbolic information.
-Instead of using distributed representations for FOL term/formulae and learning how to compose them using neural models, we use an FOL-resolution styled model as the underlying reasoning paradigm which lets us preserve explicability of the final results, while allowing for statistical methods (e.g. neural models) to be used for fuzzy matching/unifications and hypothesizing missing rules.
-Also, we believe our implementation based on a distributed task-framework and message passing is more scalable.

-A more directly related neuro-symbolic approach is that taken by NL-Prolog \cite{Weber2019} in which the authors use a Prolog-like system to do back-chaining from a query to find proofs, though the entities/predicates have distributed representations (allowing for weak unification), and the inference rules are learned during training by specializing generic templates like \texttt{P1(?X1, ?X3) :- P2(?X1, ?X2), P3(?X2, ?X3)}.
-On the surface, the notions of weak unification and dynamic rule induction in NL-Prolog seem very similar to that in Braid.
-However, there are some important fundamental differences: NL-Prolog is at its core an E2E differentiable system whose explanations are not fully transparent (e.g. the learned rule predicates have distributed representations and are not directly interpretable).
-Also, the embeddings for entities/predicates once learned during training are fixed at test time and independent of the local context.
-Finally, there are various hyperparameter choices such as number of rule template instances to create which can impact the final result and it is unclear how to set these appropriately.
+To address these issues, there has been a growing interest in exploring neuro-symbolic approaches, such as NL-Prolog \cite{Weber2019} in which the authors use a Prolog-like system to do back-chaining from a query to find proofs, where the entities/predicates have distributed representations (allowing for weak unification), and the inference rules are learned during training by specializing generic templates like \emph{P1(?X1, ?X3) :- P2(?X1, ?X2), P3(?X2, ?X3)}.
+However, NL-Prolog is an end-to-end (E2E) differentiable system whose explanations are not fully transparent (e.g. the learned rule predicates have distributed representations and are not directly interpretable).
+Also, the embeddings for entities/predicates once learned during training are fixed at test time.
+Other neuro-symbolic approaches are built on similar ideas to encode logical semantics in E2E differentiable networks such as Logic Tensor Networks \cite{Serafini2018} and IBM's Logic NNs \cite{DBLP:IBM_LNN}.

-On the other hand, Braid at its core is a symbolic reasoning engine that produces transparent logical explanations but uses distributed representations for doing fuzzy unification and rule hypothesizing/scoring.
-The entity/predicate embeddings used in fuzzy unification come from a transformer-based deep learning model which looks at the local context in which the entities/predicates appear (since they are derived from words in the text).
-Also, the dynamically induced rules are fully interpretable (unlike in NL-Prolog), and their confidence scores are estimated via pre-trained language models.